sailing yachts – FALL IN LOVE WITH SAILING

-There’s something about sailing that brings out the inner romantic in all of us.
-When we’re not doing it, we’re dreaming about it, looking at pictures of others doing it, remembering when we last did it, planning on doing it next year, thinking about buying a boat and, maybe even, undoing the shackles of the real world and letting go of the dock lines completely to become a cruising, live-aboard sailor.
+There’s something about yacht sailing that brings out the inner romantic in all of us.
+When we’re not doing it, we’re dreaming about it, looking at pictures of others on sailing yachts, remembering when we last did it, planning on doing it next year, thinking about buying a boat and, maybe even, undoing the shackles of the real world and letting go of the dock lines completely to become a cruising, live-aboard sailor.

 As we sit here in the land of sun (but also working, please note) we thought we’d mull the feeling that sailing engenders in many of us.
 We see so many people pass through our doors each season; each with their own dreams.

 It’s a welcome change of pace.
-The pace of life on board is very different to that on land.
-You can’t hurry a sailboat even if you wanted to.
+The pace of life on board a sailing yacht and the sailing experience is very different to that on land.
+You can’t hurry a sailing boat even if you wanted to.
 Of course you try and your trusty steed will slice through the water with you trimming the sails for maximum performance; but it won’t break any speed records (unless you’re on an America’s Cup boat!).
 The very nature of sailing means that you are forced to slow down.
 Sailing gives you time to talk, to not talk, to look around you, to appreciate what you have, and to feel at one with your boat.
 It’s as much, if not more, about enjoying the journey as it is the final destination.

 There’s a reason we give boats special names, but we don’t name our bicycles or cars!
 You are in control.
 Someone said to me it’s the only time they feel they don’t have to be attached to their phones 24/7.

-You discover places that you wouldn’t normally discover.
+You discover places that you wouldn’t normally discover if you weren’t on a sailing yacht.
 “To boldly go where no one has gone before” (to borrow a well known Trekkie phrase).
 That maybe a bit of a reach, but the reality is that you see things in a different way to non-sailors.
 You actually have time to read the guide books whilst at anchor and decide… hmmm….
 North or south?
 The guide books are written by sailors for sailors so they impart a wealth of information about each anchorage; everything from where to get your laundry done to the best bar for Mojito’s.
 You have the opportunity to learn about the culture of where you are sailing.
 Every island is different to the next, from their unique cultures to the colour of the sand.
 Sailing lets you discover all of this for yourself.

 It’s casual.
 We all look the same in our short pants, T’s and flip-flops.
 The key aspect, no matter who people are in the real world, everyone has sailing as the common denominator.
 You have a common interest with people from all walks of life; and all at different stages of their love affair with sailing.
 Even the fanciest places to relax in the Caribbean are casual for sailors.
 Nobody expects you to have packed your tux or even your hairbrush.
 It’s also make-up optional!
 After a day of sailing and being on the water, you have a natural glow anyway.
 Can you imagine the time that you ‘inherit’ each day by simply having a quick dip in the sea, a rinse with fresh water and popping on a fresh T shirt?
 Time is a gift.

 Are you ready to fall in love with sailing?
-Why don’t start right away by chartering a sailing yacht in Limassol?
+Why don’t start right away by chartering a sailing yacht in Cyprus?

-Contact us for more information on yacht charters and yacht sales.
+Contact us for more information about sailing yacht charters, power boats charters, catamaran charters and yacht sales in Cyprus.